Pierre-Emmanuel41/mumble-common/README.md

 The response is composed of blocks on each the developer has to iterate.
 The first four bytes indicate the number of channels the Mumble server contains.
 Then comes informations about each channel: The channel name length and the channel name, the sound modifier name length and the sound modifier name, the number of player currently registered on the channel.
+Then comes informations about each parameter associated to the sound modifier: the parameter name length, the parameter name, the parameter type and the parameter value.
-Then comes informations about each player: The player name length and the player name, the mute status (0 = false, 1 = true) and the deafen status (0 = false, 1 = true).
+Then comes informations about each player: The player name length and the player name, the mute status (0 = not mute, 1 = mute) and the deafen status (0 = not deafen, 1 = deafen).

 ```java
 IMessage<Header> message = MumbleMessageFactory.create(Idc.CHANNELS);